locknono/leaflet-partition/README.md

 ## Requirements

 - leaflet 1.x
-- if you use trigulation for partition,`d3-voronoi`is required
+- If you choose to use triangulation for partitioning, d3-voronoi is required.